Katsu!: Characters

-(male) Former Oriental champion, and owner of Mizutani Gym.
-Father of Katsuki Mizutani and ex-husband of Harune Mizutani.
-Tends to drink and get violent a lot, but loves his daughter and is quite protective of her.
-He has a grudge against the pro boxer named "Rabbit" Sakaguchi, who defeated him twice due to disqualification.
-He also prefers the hard-hitting, give-and-take style of boxing.
+The former Oriental champion and owner of Mizutani Gym.
+He is the father of Katsuki Mizutani and ex‑husband of Harune Mizutani.
+Given to drinking and violent outbursts, he remains deeply protective of his daughter.
+He holds a grudge against the professional boxer "Rabbit" Sakaguchi, who defeated him twice by disqualification.
+He favours a hard‑hitting, give‑and‑take boxing style.